Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

-We will justify the term ``geometrically realisable'' in the \S\ref{sec:high-susy-spin-mfld-homogeneous} (see Theorem~\ref{thm:homog-spin-mfld}).
-Our goal in this section will be to determine the conditions under which an admissible cohomology class of a highly supersymmetric graded subalgebra \(\fa\subseteq\fs\) is \emph{integrable}, in the sense that there exists a corresponding geometrically realisable filtered deformation \(\fatilde\).
-Parametrising an admissible cocycle as in \eqref{eq:admiss-cocycle-param} and taking \(\betatilde=i^*\betahat\), \(\gammatilde=i^*\gammahat\), we will depart from Proposition~\ref{prop:filtered-def-high-susy}, asking whether there exists a filtered deformation given by \eqref{eq:def-brackets-V}.
+We will justify the term ``geometrically realisable'' in Section~\ref{sec:high-susy-spin-mfld-homogeneous} (see Theorem~\ref{thm:homog-spin-mfld}).
+Our goal in this section will be to determine the conditions under which an admissible cohomology class of a highly supersymmetric graded subalgebra $\fa\subseteq\fs$ is \emph{integrable}, in the sense that there exists a corresponding geometrically realisable filtered deformation $\fatilde$.
+We first record the following.
+Note that the homogeneity theorem (see Theorem~\ref{thm:homogeneity}) is required for this result as well as for many in Section~\ref{sec:integrability}.